 I wear orthotics for arthritis in my left foot, and I am careful to prevent pressure on the top of my foot.
 This shoe is so amazingly comfortable that I forget that I have foot issues.
 I think that they are very attractive as well although I was a little wary of the white sole.
 But it looks terrific, and I am more than happy with this shoe.

 I had to include the Felicia wedge sneaker by Linea Paolo because it comes in so many fun colors and patterns (like the desert camo featured above)–and the hidden wedge looks more streamlined than a wedge of white rubber!
 If you have a narrow foot, you may find these work best for you, as most customer reviews mention the snug fit from toe to heel (you may want to order up a half size).
 However, these may not be the best choice if you have bunions!
 We appreciate that the Linea Paolo Felicia is available in extended sizes 4-13.
 Find it for $79.90-139.95 from Zappos, Nordstrom, and Amazon.

 We’ve long trusted Naturalizer to provide a comfortable spin on today’s trends, and look–they just released a wedge sneaker!
 The Kai offers a 2 inch hidden wedge with a 3/4″ platform, and a contoured insole with moderate arch support.
 If you have a high instep, you might prefer a lace-up for a better fit.
-Available in sizes 4-12 for $119-129 from Nordstrom, and Naturalizer.
+Available in sizes 4-12 for $119-129 from Nordstrom, Amazon, and Naturalizer.

 Another one of our favorite athleisure booties is the Ecco Soft 7 (it doesn’t have a wedge heel).
 Read Joanne’s review to see if this style might work for you.